*B. E. Liebert, PhD (Chair)—materials, corrosion, failure analysis

 Mechanical engineering (ME) is concerned with the design of all types of machines, conversion of energy from one form to another, instrumentation and control of all types of physical and chemical processes, the manufacturing and utilization of engineering materials, and control of human and machine environments.
 Mechanical engineers conceive, plan, design, and direct the manufacture, distribution, and operation of a wide variety of devices, machines, instruments, materials, and systems used for energy conversion, heat and mass transfer, biomedical applications, environmental control, control of human and machine environment, physical and chemical process control, materials processing, transportation, manufacture of consumer products, materials handling, and measurements.
 Mechanical engineers also employ Computer Aided Design (CAD), Computer Aided Manufacturing (CAM), Computer Aided Testing (CAT), Computational Fluid Dynamics (CFD), computer modeling and simulations, novel materials, robotics, and mechatronics (integration of computers with electromechanical systems) in their day-to-day activities.
 Mechanical engineers find opportunities for employment in every branch of industry and in a variety of government agencies.
 Work may involve research, development, design, analysis, manufacture, testing, marketing, or management.

-All electives are subject to the approval of an advisor.
+All electives are subject to the approval of an adviser.

 Students must complete the College Requirement courses for engineering (see “Undergraduate Programs” within the College of Engineering).